pooyad359/linux-shell-guide/process_management/README.md

 ## Resource Usage

 To see the list of top running processes and their resource usage, use `top`.
+It shows the list of processes and their resource usage in real-time.
+To exit `top` use `q`.
+Alternatively, we can use `htop` which is a more user-friendly version of `top`.

 ### Flags